-The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act requires SFSC to publish an annual report that contains statistics for the previous three years concerning reported crimes that occurred on campus, at off-campus buildings owned or controlled by SFSC, and on public property immediately adjacent to and accessible from the campus.
+The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act is an U.S. Code (20 U.S.C.
+Section 1092(f)), with implementing regulations in the Code of Federal Regulations (34 C.F.R.
+Section 668.46) requires SFSC to publish an annual report that contains statistics for the previous three years concerning reported crimes that occurred on campus, at off-campus buildings owned or controlled by SFSC, and on public property immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as the policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
-A copy of this report is located on the college's Safety and Security Web page.
-For ease of access, please follow the direct link: southflorida.edu/annual-security-and-fire-safety-report.
+A copy of this report is located on the College's Safety and Security webpage.
+For ease of access, follow the direct link: Annual-Security-and-Fire-Safety-Report.
 In addition to the crime statistics, the report contains annual fire safety information.